 This past weekend I celebrated 365 days—one full year—of getting up every morning and having a “first things first” ritual of morning meditation, journaling, prayer and yoga/*stretch. *There are some days, ( I have fibro) where the stretch part isn’t much more then bending the parts that will bend, but the commitment to movement, and taking “Action” is still part of the morning ritual.

 I set out a year ago to do this—with the full INTENTION of making it a NO MATTER WHAT ritual.
 It was an act of self- discipline, integrity and a promise to myself of putting myself and self-love first.
-It was with the idea that I can not in good conscious teach others to walk this journey unless I have walked the path, know how hard it is to do it every day, quiet the voices that want to pull you off the path, ignore the excuses, and as our Journey group would say, the “MPA” voices that would never want to get up every morning to honor that commitment.
+It was with the idea that I can not in good conscious teach others to walk this journey unless I have walked the path, know how hard it is to do it every day, quiet the voices that want to pull you off the path, ignore the excuses, and the annoying voices in our minds that would never want to get up every morning to honor that commitment.

 Here is what I want to share: